 Other characteristics of the operating environment are as follows:

-- Servers and clients run a mix of Windows and of Linux
+- Servers and clients run a mix of Windows and Linux.

-- The data that needs to be exchanged includes proprietary software, tech designs and business information
+- Exchanged data includes proprietary software, tech designs, and business information.

-- The content included information about critical proprietary business process
+- The content included information about the critical proprietary business process.

-EDpCloud was installed on Linux virtual machines (RedHat and CentOS) in Frankfurt, Yokohama Japan and Warsaw Poland.
+We installed and configured EDpCloud on Linux virtual machines (RedHat and CentOS) in Frankfurt, Yokohama Japan, and Warsaw Poland.

 - Data is replicated between the remote data centers and is immediately available for use by various teams

 - Replication policies control what files get replicated and which ones do not get replicated

 - Data about different production systems are available when and where needed.